dfilaretti/php-absint/README.md

 It seems to be fully featured (error management, full  line number info etc.) although I haven't explored all of this in detail.

-## Setting up a development environment (DEPRECATED!)

-## NOTE: things have changed since this section have been written.
+## Setting up a development environment -- DEPRECATED!!! -> things have changed since this section have been written.
 The project now opens out of the box in Visual Studio!
 Should figure out how to make a bit more cross-platform (e.g. .NET Core + Ionide??).  ##

 You can either follow the traditional route of installing everything you need on your computer or use the Vagrant virtual machine provided.
 See next subsections for details.